UFO and the Grenfell tragedy “Children Creating Community at Carnival”

 Back in June we were hoping that our Arts Council funding application might be successful, and we were dreaming up potential designs for our truck, hoping to be able to stage the band at 2017 Notting Hill Carnival and The London New Year’s Day Parade.

-Then we heard we had been successful – our dreams for our new project would become a reality – we were celebrating and started planning!
+Then we heard it had been successful – our dreams for our new project would become a reality – we were celebrating and started planning!

 But a few days later the Grenfell Tower tragedy happened.

 Many of us live in the community and were directly affected.